 She was associated with the lower cataracts (near Aswan) and probably originated in Nubia or Sudan.
 Specifically, she was associated with Setet Island (Sehel island) and Abu (Elephantine) 1st nome of Upper Egypt, and was goddess of everything south of the Egyptian border.
 She was widely worshipped in Nubia, and given the title “Mistress of Nubia”.
 In southern Nubia, Khnum merged with the ram-headed Amun, so Anuket and Satet (Satis) in some places also appear as wives of Amun.

-In later times she was identified with Nephthys at the temple “Per-Mer” due to Satet’s links with the goddess Isis and Khnum’s link with Osiris.
-However both Satet and Anuket are closely linked to Isis, who took on the attributes of the fertile waters of the Nile as well as being a form of the star Sirius.
+In later times, she was identified with Nephthys at the temple “Per-Mer” due to Satet’s links with the goddess Isis and Khnum’s link with Osiris.
+Both Satet and Anuket are closely linked to Isis, who took on the attributes of the fertile waters of the Nile, as well as being a form of the star Sirius.